 I have to admit I was charmed by the fact Stapledon chose to stress the corporeal nature of the dog, and writes about a bodily intelligence – not some detached soullike mind.
 But it quickly contrasts with all the talk about the spirit, and ultimately the novel is not about a human mind in a dog’s body, but about an ultra-smart dog with language capacity raised partly as a human, not fitting in human society.

 The book’s theme might seem original, but on closer inspection isn’t at all.
 The main conflicts in the protagonist’s mind are simply those of Frankenstein‘s monster.
 What might be called homage by some actually amounts to theft.
 Like the monster, Sirius ponders why he was created.
+Like the monster, Sirius seems unintelligent & illiterate.
 Like the monster, Sirius wants a mate that is like him.
-Like the monster, Sirius feels lonely in the world of men.
+Like the monster, Sirius feels lonely in the world of humans.
 Like the monster, Sirius feels unacknowledged.
 And like the monster, he kills in a rage of self-defense.

 Sirius: A Fantasy Of Love And Discord has aged terribly.
 Not only the writing feels wooden, dated and stale, but also the content pales in the light of contemporary insights on animal psychology and animal empathy.
 Stapledon is still stuck in the refuted paradigm that sees civilization as just veneer.